Bilguun1015/typescript-project-4/README.md

 # Sorting

-_Will work on finding a sorting solution for multiple data structures, such as arrays, linked list and string._
+_Will work on Bubble Sort for sorting different inputs, such as arrays, linked list and string.
+Main idea is to reuse this sorting method._

 ## Environment Setup